Adobe Generative AI Beta User Guidelines

-These Generative AI Beta User Guidelines (“Guidelines”) govern your use of Adobe’s generative AI features.
-If you are accessing these features under an Adobe public beta program, your use of these features is also governed by the Adobe Creative Cloud Generative AI Beta Additional Terms located at https://www.adobe.com/go/adobe-cc-beta-gen-ai-additional-terms, which are incorporated by reference into these Guidelines.
+These Generative AI User Guidelines (“Guidelines”) govern your use of Adobe’s generative AI features.
+In addition, if your agreement with Adobe is governed by the General Terms of Use located at adobe.com/go/terms, then your use of these generative AI features is also governed by the Adobe Generative AI Additional Terms located at adobe.com/go/adobe-gen-ai-addl-terms, which are incorporated by reference into these Guidelines.

-These Guidelines have two goals: to maintain the high quality of creative content generated using Adobe’s suite of products and services, and to keep our products and services accessible to our users in an engaging and trustworthy way that fosters creativity.
+These Guidelines have two goals: to maintain the high quality of content generated using Adobe’s suite of products and services, and to keep our products and services accessible to our users in an engaging and trustworthy way that fosters creativity and productivity.

-Do not use Adobe’s generative AI features to attempt to create, upload, or share abusive, illegal, or confidential content.
+Do not use Adobe’s generative AI features to attempt to create, upload, or share abusive, or illegal, or content that violates the rights of others.
 This includes, but is not limited to, the following:

 • Pornographic material or explicit nudity